Key quotes from ECB head Draghi’s press briefing

 — INTEREST RATES

-The ECB kept its key refinancing rate at the record low of 0.5 percent on Thursday.
-For the first time, it also gave some forward-looking guidance on where it expects interest rates to be in coming months.
+The ECB kept its key refinancing rate at the record low of 0.5 percent on Thursday and reiterated its “forward guidance,” an indication on where it expects interest rates to be in coming months.

-“The Governing Council expects the key ECB interest rates to remain at present or lower levels for an extended period of time.”
+“The Governing Council confirms that it expects the key ECB interest rates to remain at present or lower levels for an extended period of time.”

 The ECB is tasked with keeping the consumer price inflation rate at or near 2 percent.
-It was 1.6 percent in June, up from 1.4 percent in May.
-Draghi said inflation was unlikely to keep rising and pass the target.
+It fell to 1.3 percent in August from 1.6 percent in July.
+Draghi said inflation was likely to remain subdued.